Ginimbi Car Accident -Pindula

 Fatalities

 Apart from Ginimbi, two foreigners perished in the accident as well as Mitchell Amuli who is popularly known as Moana.
-The foreigners were Limumba Karim from Malawi and a Mozambican, who was only identified as Elisha.
+The foreigners were Limumba Karim from Malawi and a Mozambican, who was only identified as Alicia Adams.